The big three, my kitchen and rain gear … what is on my packing list

 TOTAL PACK WEIGHT FOR LAPLAND = 11.
 2 KG

 The below table shows my suggested Swedish Lapland 2019 packing list totals.
 Slightly heavier than last years model, the list is not final and is subject to change.
 I also have an added 428 grams of photography equipment this year.
-The full list will not be published here but could be shown on a YouTube video at a later date.
+The full list has been published here.

 |total base weight||all gear NOT worn or consumed||6704|